legenhairy/tweeter/README.md

-# Project 3 - Twitter
+# Project 3 - Tweeter

-Twitter is a basic twitter app to read your tweets.
+Tweeter is a basic twitter app to read your tweets.

 Time spent: 2 hours spent in total